Jerald/cmpt489finalreport/index.md

 It remains an open question whether or not future instruction set extensions will unlock new possibilities with pext and pdep.
 A better implementation might be possible with AVX512VBMI or AVX512VBMI2.
 It is also possible that better options exist outside of the AVX512 family.

+---

 #### Shuffle Vectors

+---

 #### Arbitrary Bit Shift

+---

+#### u8u16

+In it's current state, `u8u16` is not working correctly when run with a blocksize of 512.
+Currently `u8u16` will give the correct output on the first 512 bits of input it ingests.
+The output corresponding to the next 512 bits of input gets zeroed out.
+The remainder of the output stream alternates between blocks of correct output, blocks of zeroes, and on rare occasions blocks of 0xbebe.
+We have not found a consistent pattern for the order and frequency of these alternations.